JuniorBecari10/dotfiles/README.md

 ## How to Install

+Before installing, make sure you have a stable internet connection.
+If you're using Wi-Fi, consider setupping it first using `iwctl`.

 1. Boot up the Arch Linux live CD;
 2. Set up the partitions using `cfdisk` according to this table (the script already handles the formatting):
    Type|Size|Format (FYI)
    ---|---|---
    Boot|1 GiB|FAT32
-   Swap|It's recommended to be at least 2 GiB|Swap
+   Swap|At least 2 GiB|Swap
    Main|However you like (usually the rest of your drive)|ext4

    Take notes of the names of the partitions and their functions;